General Terms and Conditions for the Use of TWINT

 4.6.Collection and use of data in order to improve the TWINT app

 TWINT AG collects and uses data in order to provide and improve the TWINT system.
 These activities involve data that the TWINT app can access in accordance with the customer’s smartphone settings (e.g. receipt of BLE signals, geolocation) as well as technical data and information generated during the use of the TWINT app.

 TWINT AG shall never disclose this personal data to business customers and/or third parties without the express approval of customers in the TWINT app.
 Instead, it shall use this data exclusively to provide and improve its own service.

-TWINT AG shall use the Google Analytics Software Development Kit (SDK) of Google Inc. (“Google”) in the TWINT app.
+TWINT AG shall use the Google Firebase Software Development Kit (SDK) of Google Inc. (“Google”) in the TWINT app.
 It shall do so in order to analyse user behaviour within the app with the objective of optimising the TWINT app on an ongoing basis and gearing its features to user requirements.

 The customer shall have the option to deactivate the collection and transmission of usage data to Google at any time in the TWINT app under the settings.